TWUOnline/facilitator-guides/docs/mcom281.md

 ### Unit 7

-- This class will take 2-3 weeks, depending on your term schedule.

 - Confirm the time limit for the speech (e.g. 6-7 minutes, depending on number of students and term schedule)

-- Activity 7.1: Ask students to share their differences with a peer.

-- Refer to the award list and ask students to make a note in their journals after each speech of this unit as to who should be nominated for an award.

-:Before the speeches, please study the Informative_Speech_Evaluation&Feedback_Form

-### Unit 8

-- Confirm the time limit for the speech (e.g. 6-7 minutes, depending on number of students and term schedule)

-- This can be important activity to cover in class: Activity 8.1: Comparing and Contrasting Demonstration and Informative Speeches

-* Reflect on what you learned from your demonstration speech (the good and the bad) and how that experience can help you create and deliver a strong informative speech.
+ and how that experience can help you create and deliver a strong informative speech.
 Be prepared to share your thoughts with your Facilitator and classmates.